Azure/azure-rest-api-specs/specification/authorization/resource-manager/readme.md

   - suppress: XmsPathsMustOverloadPaths
     from: authorization-RoleDefinitionsCalls.json
     reason: x-ms-paths extension was previously required.
 Suppressing so that we don't have to make changes to existing APIs.
+  - suppress: AddedPropertyInResponse
+    from: authorization-AccessReviewCalls.json
+    reason: API documentation is not exposed yet.
+We're making some small changes before publishing documentation.
+  - suppress: AddingOptionalProperty
+    from: authorization-AccessReviewCalls.json
+    reason: API documentation is not exposed yet.
+We're making some small changes before publishing documentation.
 ```

 ### Tag: package-2021-03-01-preview-only